 The Jasper’s House men provided packhorses for the leather and riding horses for the passengers, but deep snow now obstructed the pass and made travelling difficult.
 It took the party 11 days to cross the mountains [by Yellowhead Pass], and by the time they reached Tete Jaune Cache they were already short of provisions…

 The New Caledonia men made it home months later.
 They were stopped by the deep snow and frozen river, and returned, on foot, to Jasper’s House.
 Anderson and McKinlay finally made it to Fort St. James by dog sled.
 I am not going to tell the entire story here, but they were very lucky to have survived.
 If you want it the story you can read it in my book, The Pathfinder.
-But I did find it interesting that James Douglas, as he crossed the more southerly Athabasca Pass, also ran into a major snowstorm.
+But I did find it interesting that James Douglas, as his York Factory Express crossed the more southerly Athabasca Pass, also ran into a major snowstorm.

 There were several locations for Jasper’s House, and it was not always called Jasper’s House,.
 In his journal James Douglas called it Klyne’s House, because at the time he was there, Michael Klyne (a Dutchman, interestingly) was in charge of the post.